 "PAINT YOUR WAGON" is written in bold white text with striped background on a white button.
 A re-colorized image of a girl in a western outfit smoking a cigarette is below the text.

-Peter Max, who designed the button, is a graphic artist know for his use of psychedelic shapes and bold color palettes.
+Peter Max is a graphic artist know for his use of psychedelic shapes and bold color palettes.